-3b Carry out own role and act upon responsibilities, including providing 58 appropriate supervision of others in relation to safeguarding and security, including child protection, duty of care, reporting and confidentiality of information.
-58 3c Find and stay updated on employer, local and national safeguarding 58 policies and procedures as set out in statutory and non-statutory guidance.
-3d Follow Ofsted's whistleblowing policy to pass on information that, where it 58 is reasonable to believe, shows wrongdoing or a cover-up by an employer's 56 organisation.
+3b Carry out own role and act upon responsibilities, including providing appropriate supervision of others in relation to safeguarding and security, including child protection, duty of care, reporting and confidentiality of information.
+57 3c Find and stay updated on employer, local and national safeguarding policies and procedures as set out in statutory and non-statutory guidance.
+57 3d Follow Ofsted's whistleblowing policy to pass on information that, where it is reasonable to believe, shows wrongdoing or a cover-up by an employer's organisation.
 This might be about activity that is illegal, risks others' health and safety, is about poor practice or fails to meet statutory requirements.
-4.1 There are legal requirements, statutory guidance and other non-statutory 58 / 74 guidance on health and safety, security, and confidentiality of information 00774 that must be adhered to.
-4.2 It is important to know what the signs and symptoms are which may 64 indicate that a child is injured, unwell (including common childhood illnesses and allergies) or in need of urgent medical / dental attention.
-4.3 It is important to prevent and control infection.
-67 4.4 There are different stages of weaning, and it is important to keep 69 knowledge up to date, including knowledge of food allergies / anaphylaxis.
-4.5 Mealtimes can be a high-risk environment for babies and young children 69 in regard to choking, the signs of choking, and that choking can be completely silent; therefore, children should be supervised closely when eating.
-4.6 It is important to ensure equipment, furniture, and materials are used 76 safely and the dangers for not doing so.
-C.4 4.7 It is important for babies and children to have a healthy, balanced and autitiated dist. to be physically active and to have good and health 64 nutritious diet, to be physically active and to have good oral health.
-76 4a Identify and act upon own responsibilities in relation to:health and safety 70 confidentiality of information promoting the welfare of babies and children.
-4b Carry out risk assessments and risk management in line with: 76 employer, local and national requirements 10 policies and procedures.
-4c Respond and take appropriate action to accidents and emergency 76 situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and hazards • receiving, storing, recording, administering and the safe disposal of medicines.
-4d Implement effective strategies for preventing and controlling infection, 67 including: handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common shildback illnesses and immunication schedules knowledge of common childhood illnesses and immunisation schedules exclusion periods for infectious diseases.
+57 4.1 There are legal requirements, statutory guidance and other non-statutory guidance on health and safety, security, and confidentiality of information that must be adhered to.
+57 / 72 4.2 It is important to know what the signs and symptoms are that may indicate that a child is injured, unwell (including common childhood illnesses and allergies) or in need of urgent medical or dental attention.
+63 4.3 It is important to prevent and control infection.
+66 4.4 There are different stages of weaning, and it is important to keep knowledge up to date, including knowledge of food allergies / anaphylaxis.
+68 4.5 Mealtimes can be a high-risk environment for babies and young children in regard to choking, the signs of choking, and that choking can be completely silent; therefore, children should be supervised closely when eating.
+68 4.6 It is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
+74 4.7 It is important for babies and children to have a healthy, balanced and nutritious diet, to be physically active and to have good oral health.
+63 4a Identify and act upon own responsibilities in relation to: health and safety confidentiality of information promoting the welfare of babies and children.
+74 4b Carry out risk assessments and risk management in line with: employer, local and national requirements policies and procedures.
+74 4c Respond and take appropriate action to accidents and emergency situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and hazards receiving, storing, recording, administering and the safe disposal of medicines.
+74 4d Implement effective strategies for preventing and controlling infection, including: • handwashing • food hygiene • dealing with spillages safely • safe disposal of waste • using correct personal protective equipment (PPE) • knowledge of common childhood illnesses and immunisation schedules • exclusion periods for infectious diseases.
+66